MrDave1999/CPlugin.Net/README.md

 ## Why did I create this library?

 - I designed this library for use it in the [DentallApp](https://github.com/DentallApp/back-end) project and for other projects according to my needs.
-- I have tested many frameworks related to plugins but none of them worked as it should.
-I had a lot of problems.
 - I wanted to share my knowledge with the community.
 I love open source.
 - I'm a big fan of plugin-based architecture.
 I always had the desire to create my own plugin system ever since I was playing [SA-MP](https://www.sa-mp.mp) (San Andreas Multiplayer, a multiplayer mod for GTA San Andreas).